 About School of Social Sciences

-The School also has a reputation for research of national and international excellence and the products of this research are continually fed into our courses.
+We have a reputation for research of national and international excellence, and the products of this research are continually fed into our courses.
 Many publications and articles by staff have international reputation in particular fields.
-The staff also supervise MA, MPhil and PhD students in their own specialist areas.This means that students will be taught by tutors who are actively researching and publishing in areas that they will study.
+Academic staff also supervise MA, MPhil and PhD students in their own specialist areas.This means that students will be taught by tutors who are actively researching and publishing in the areas that they will study.

 Strengths and expertise

-A postgraduate qualification in Social Sciences prepares graduates for careers within sectors as varied as the criminal justice, law enforcement, policy making and development, youth services, drug treatment centres, social policy and government agencies.
-Those pursuing a Masters in Social Work or Advanced Social Work will find themselves equipped to work in a wide range of health or social care settings such as hospitals, community development projects, non-statutory organisations perhaps supporting refugees and asylum-seekers, or working with young parents in need of support.
+A postgraduate qualification in Social Sciences prepares graduates for careers within sectors as varied as criminal justice, law enforcement, policy making and development, youth services, drug treatment centres, social policy and government agencies.
+Those pursuing the MA Social Work will find themselves equipped to work in a wide range of health or social care settings including hospitals, community development projects and non-statutory organisations (perhaps supporting refugees and asylum seekers, or working with young parents in need of support).
 Experienced social workers will be able to quickly progress into management and training in the care professions.

 Links with industry / work placements

 The School of Social Sciences is a member of WISERD (Wales Institute of Social & Economic Research, Data & Methods), a collaborative venture between the Universities of Aberystwyth, Bangor, Cardiff, Glamorgan and Swansea.
-WISERD's mission is to strengthen social science capacity across Wales through co-operation, join projects and associated links with centres across the UK and beyond.
+WISERD's mission is to strengthen social science capacity across Wales through co-operation, joint projects and associated links with centres across the UK and beyond.
 It brings together social scientists from across Wales who work together to develop a more detailed picture of the people of Wales through the collection, analysis and dissemination of data in areas from economic activity and growth to education, community participation, health and social care.

 For further details contact Postgraduate Admissions Office

 - Contact name

 - School of Social Sciences